“These uncertain times.”

 Write down the best features of the product or service.
 What makes your product unique?
 These are rational, literal things.
 Dig into the data to understand your customers.
 Become the consumer.
 Get to know the product well.
 Which feature will talk to more of the target market?
 What can your brand own?
 What can you claim that the competition can’t?

 2. What are the benefits of the features you’ve identified?

 Think about what’s in it for the end user.
 Which feature stands out the most?
 Why do they care?
 How do you improve the quality of your customers lives?
 Remember that benefits talk to the heart.
 Simply tell your customers why they want it.

 3. Agree on one thing that will drive a customer to purchase.

 Create a shortlist of everything you’ve written down above and agree on one thing.
 Remember, deciding what not to communicate is just as important as deciding what to communicate.
 From here you’ll be able to draft your SMP and you may well go through many, many iterations before one sticks.
 Remember the Dirt is Good.
 We know research tells us that consumers respond much better to one idea, so be brave and don’t dilute it.

 Einstein said: “If you can’t explain it simply, you don’t understand it well enough”

 Can you say it in one sentence without having to explain anything further?
 Could you put it on a billboard in Piccadilly Circus on a busy Friday night and your consumer would want to buy your product or service?
 If the answer is yes, then you might just have landed your killer proposition.

-Are you struggling to define your SMP or find one that sticks?
+Are you struggling to define your single minded proposition or find one that sticks?
 If so, then we have a talented team of BIG thinkers that would love to help, just get in touch.